Mees Hoedemakers

-Mees Hoedemakers (born 18 February 1998) is a Dutch professional footballer who plays as a midfielder for Danish Superliga club Viborg.
+Mees Hoedemakers (born 18 February 1998) is a Dutch professional footballer who plays as a midfielder for Eerste Divisie club Almere City FC.

 Club career

 Hoedemakers made his Eerste Divisie debut for Jong AZ on 18 August 2017 in a game against FC Den Bosch.

 He was sent to SC Cambuur on loan with option to purchase, in July 2019.

 In the summer of 2023, Hoedemakers signed a four-year contract with NEC Nijmegen.

 After two years with Nijmegen, Hoedemakers was sold to Danish club Viborg.
-He signed a three year contract with the club and was assigned the number 4 shirt.
+He signed a three-year contract with the club and was assigned the number 4 shirt.

+Hoedemakers was loaned to Eerste Divisie club Almere City FC on 4 August 2026 for the remainder of the 2026–27 season.